 Associate Professor of Preventive Medicine (Behavioral Medicine) and Psychiatry and Behavioral Sciences

 Our research integrates multiple disciplinary approaches and methods, including human laboratory, clinical trial, epidemiological, and systematic review and meta-analysis, to delineate psychological and neurobiological factors that sustain cigarette smoking and nicotine dependence.
 The overarching goal of our research is to improve the treatment of nicotine dependence, especially for high tobacco burden clinical (e.g., cancer, depression) and community (e.g., low income, LGBT) populations.

 Siobhan M Phillips

-Assistant Professor of Preventive Medicine (Behavioral Medicine)
+Associate Professor of Preventive Medicine (Behavioral Medicine)